Armed Forces Day (United Kingdom): 2007

 The 2007 national event was held in Birmingham as the start of a five-day event from 27 June to 1 July.
-In the morning there was a "Parade of Standards" which was led by The Central Band of the Royal Air Force, from the International Convention Centre (ICC) to the Hall of Memory in Centenary Square.
+In the morning there was a 'Parade of Standards', which was led by The Central Band of the Royal Air Force, from the International Convention Centre (ICC) to the Hall of Memory in Centenary Square.

-The day also included celebrations in Victoria Square where a Spitfire aircraft was on display and the Minister for Veterans Derek Twigg presented five Veterans' Badges and met the families of service personnel who died in the line of duty.
+The day also included celebrations in Victoria Square, where a replica Supermarine Spitfire WW2-era fighter aircraft was on display.
+The Minister for Veterans Derek Twigg, presented five Veterans' Badges, and met the families of service personnel who died in the line of duty.

 2008

-For the 2008 Veterans' Day, the national event was hosted in Blackpool as part of the resort's annual "National Veterans' Week" which ran from 21 to 29 June 2008.
+For the 2008 Veterans' Day, the main national event was hosted in Blackpool as part of the resort's annual National Veterans' Week, which ran from 21 to 29 June 2008.

-Events were held throughout the UK and the day was promoted by a nationwide television advert.
+Local events were held throughout the UK, and the day was promoted by a nationwide television advert.
 The National Veterans' Day Service was held at Blackpool Cenotaph, a Grade II Listed building which had just been restored, by North Pier on central promenade.
-The service was led by the Bishop of Blackburn and was attended by Camilla, Duchess of Cornwall, Derek Twigg and General Sir Richard Dannatt, the Chief of the General Staff, as well as Henry Allingham (at the time, he was the oldest surviving veteran of World War I).
-The service was followed by a "Schools Veterans' Day Thank You" performed by local school children.
+The service was led by the Bishop of Blackburn and was attended by Camilla, Duchess of Cornwall, Derek Twigg, and General Sir Richard Dannatt, the Chief of the General Staff, as well as Henry Allingham (at the time, he was the oldest surviving veteran of World War I).
+The service was followed by a 'Schools Veterans' Day Thank You', performed by local school children.

-Various other events were held throughout Blackpool during the day including a "Badge Presentation ceremony" in the Tower Ballroom with the Duchess of Cornwall presenting veteran badges to among others, Martin Bell.
-There was also a Veterans' Parade along the promenade and a Falklands War veteran abseiled down Blackpool Tower.
+Various other events were held throughout Blackpool during the day, including a 'Badge Presentation ceremony' in the Tower Ballroom with the Duchess of Cornwall presenting veteran badges to among others, Martin Bell.
+Furthermore, there was a Veterans' Parade along the promenade, and a Falklands War veteran abseiled down Blackpool Tower.

-The weekly BBC Radio 2 programme Friday Night is Music Night was broadcast live from the Opera House presented by Ken Bruce with the BBC Concert Orchestra, Alfie Boe and Rebecca Thornhill.
-The Red Devils parachute display team performed an illuminated "night time parachute drop" outside North Pier and the day ended with a Firework Finale from the pier.
+The weekly BBC Radio 2 programme Friday Night is Music Night was broadcast live from the Opera House of the Winter Gardens, presented by Ken Bruce, with the BBC Concert Orchestra, Alfie Boe, and Rebecca Thornhill.
+The Red Devils parachute display team performed an illuminated 'night-time parachute drop' outside North Pier, and the day ended with a Firework Finalé from the pier.

-Other events included a commemoration at Trafalgar Square in London.
+Other events around the UK included a commemoration at Trafalgar Square in London.